constantinnicoleta/habit-tracker/README.md

 - Open Git Bash in your IDE and change the current working directory to the location where you want the cloned directory.
 - Type git clone, paste the URL you copied earlier, and press Enter to create your local clone.

-Live link can be found -
+Live link can be found - [Click here](https://habits-tracker-project-a77e8ee5e618.herokuapp.com/)

 # Credits: